-When an employee is hired by a company, they may enter into an agreement which clarifies what is expected of the employee and what the employee can expect from the employer.
+When an employee is hired by a company, they may enter into an agreement that clarifies what is expected of the employee and what the employee can expect from the employer.
 This is called an employment contract and its terms are enforceable by law.
 When an employer fails to abide by the terms of the employment agreement, a breach of contract has occurred.

 Does the contract have to be written to be enforceable?

-Although it is certainly easier to prove breach of a written contract, many oral and implied contracts are protected and may be enforced as well.
+Although it is certainly easier to prove a breach of a written contract, many oral and implied contracts are protected and may be enforced as well.
 In fact, the majority of breach of contract cases are oral or implied.

 - Oral Employment Contract: An oral employment contract occurs when the terms of the agreement are stated and agreed upon verbally by all parties concerned.

-- Implied Employment Contract: An implied employment contract occurs when the agreement is not written or expressed in words, but can be implied through the conduct of the parties involved.
+- Implied Employment Contract: An implied employment contract occurs when the agreement is not written or expressed in words but can be implied through the conduct of the parties involved.

 In some instances, the conduct of the employer can rise to the level of fraud and entitle the employee to recover punitive damages.
-For example, an employer may make false representations about health risks, job security, promotions, salary or bonuses.
+For example, an employer may make false representations about health risks, job security, promotions, salary, or bonuses.